openenergymonitor/learn/view/sustainable-energy/energy/snowdonia-energy-study.md

 The study showed a large variation in heating demand with the highest heating energy (fuel) household using 36,360 kWh/year (99.6 kWh/d) and the lowest 2205 kWh/year (6.0 kWh/d), a 17x difference.
 The average heating fuel demand was 17,245 kWh/year (47 kWh/d).
 The groups average is slightly higher than the UK average of 41 kWh/d.

 Taking into account estimated efficiencies of each heating system the delivered heat ranged from 27,980 kWh/year (76.7 kWh/d) to 3444 kWh/year (9.4 kWh/d).
 An average of 14,164 kWh/year (38.8 kWh/d).
-The ZeroCarbonBritain target for space and water heating demand is 17.4 kWh/d, delivered from 7.0 kWh/d of electric via heatpumps.
+The ZeroCarbonBritain target for space and water heating demand is 17.4 kWh/d, with most delivered from 7.0 kWh/d of electric via heatpumps.

 There are several factors that contributed to the large variation in heating demand between households seen above.